scala/scala3/docs/docs/usage/scaladoc/staticSite.md

 ---
 ```

-Scaladoc uses some predefined properties to controls some aspect of page.
+Scaladoc uses some predefined properties to controls some aspects of page.

 Predefined properties:

- - **title** provide page title that will be used in navigation and html metadata.
+ - **title** provide page title that will be used in navigation and HTML metadata.
  - **extraCss** additional `.css` files that will be included in this page.
-Paths should be relative to documentation root. **This setting is not exported to template engine.**
+Paths should be relative to the documentation root. **This setting is not exported to the template engine.**
  - **extraJs** additional `.js` files that will be included in this page.
-Paths should be relative to documentation root. **This setting is not exported to template engine.**
+Paths should be relative to the documentation root. **This setting is not exported to the template engine.**
- - **hasFrame** when set to `false` page will not include default layout (navigation, breadcrumbs etc.) but only token html wrapper to provide metadata and resources (js and css files). **This setting is not exported to template engine.**
+ - **hasFrame** when set to `false` page will not include default layout (navigation, breadcrumbs, etc.) but only token HTML wrapper to provide metadata and resources (js and css files). **This setting is not exported to the template engine.**
-- **layout** - predefined layout to use, see below. **This setting is not exported to template engine.**
+- **layout** - predefined layout to use, see below. **This setting is not exported to the template engine.**

 ## Using existing Templates and Layouts